 \subsubsection{Tensor robust principal components analysis}

 For the tensor robust principal components analysis task, $\mathcal A$ is corrupted by a sparse noise with sparsity $\rho_s$ and uniform distributed values.
-We try to recover $\mathcal A$ using Algorithm \ref{TRPCA_alg} and the TNN based tensor completion method.
+We try to recover $\mathcal A$ using Algorithm \ref{TRPCA_alg} and the TNN-based tensor completion method.
 The setting of the experiments in this part is similar to that in Section \ref{Sec:sTC}.
-We conducted the experiments with respect to data sizes, the tubal-rank $r$, sparsity $\rho_s$, respectively.
-We examine the performance by counting the number of successes.
+We conducted the experiments with respect to data sizes, the tubal multi-rank, sparsity $\rho_s$, respectively.
+We report the exact recovery results in Figure \ref{FTTRPCA}.
 We repeat each case 10 times, and each cell in Figure \ref{FTTRPCA} reflects the success percentage, which is computed by the successful times dividing 10.
-Figure \ref{FTTRPCA} illustrate that the proposed PSTNN TC method is more robust than the TNN based TC method, because of smaller blue areas.
+From Figure \ref{FTTRPCA}, we can find that our PSTNN TC method is more robust than the TNN-based TC method, because of the smaller blue areas.